kernello/cloudabisweb/README.md

 npm run dev
 ```

-- ### Login with any credential (for example username: admin, password: admin)
+- ### Login with any credential
+(for example username: admin, password: admin)

+- ### V10 APP Configuration
-- ### Go to App Configuration page, where configuration switch button is switched to V10.
+Go to App Configuration page where configuration switch button is switched to V10.
 If you want to create the configuration for v10 biometric operations, then put the necessary values into the page fields.
 For example, see below.

 ```html
 API Url: https://demo-fv.cloudabis.com/v1